Skip Navigation

 CylancePROTECT Desktop

-agent to your organization, you should test how it behaves with other applications in a test environment so that you can make sure that the applications that are used in your organization are allowed to run and work as expected.
-For example, if you discover that the agent blocks some applications, such as custom-built apps or scripts from running properly, you can configure exclusions in your environment to allow them to do so.
+agent to devices, you should test how it behaves with other applications in a test environment so that you can verify that the applications that are used in your organization are allowed to run and work as expected.
+For example, if you discover that the agent blocks some applications from running properly, you can configure exclusions to allow them to do so.

-When you want to test the agent, install it on test systems that include applications that are used in your organization to make sure that it accurately represents the environment that you expect users to be using.
+When you want to test the agent, install it on test systems that include applications that are used in your organization to make sure that it accurately represents a real-world environment.

 To test the agent, you do the following: